 Clear Gifs (Web Beacons/Web Bugs)We may also use clear gifs, which are tiny graphics with unique identifiers that function similarly to cookies to help us to track activity.
 We do not use these to collect personally identifying information.

 Information collected automatically is used to monitor users’ interests and usage patterns in order to help us enhance and improve our service offerings.

-We may share information with vendors providing contracted services to us, such as hosting vendors, advertising service providers, data analytics and customer support providers, IT service providers, and list managers.
-We may also share your information, including your payment information, as appropriate to process your payment for a Service or to complete a transaction.
+We may share information with certain third parties, including vendors providing contracted services to us, such as hosting vendors, advertising service providers, data analytics and customer support providers, IT service providers, and list managers.
+We share your information, including your payment information, as appropriate to process your payment for a Service or to complete a transaction.
 When requested by you, we may also share your information with medical credentialing and accreditation organizations in connection with our continuing medical education and maintenance of certification offerings.
 These providers and organizations are obligated to maintain your personal information as confidential and have access to your personal information only as necessary to perform their requested function on your behalf.

 We may also report aggregate information about usage to third parties, including our service providers and advertisers.

 We may share your information within NEJM Group or otherwise use your information with your consent or at your direction.